-The project expands the public's access to alternative transportation modes through the design and construction of physical improvements that support development projects that achieve motor vehicle emission reductions.
+Projects that achieve motor vehicle emission reductions that expand the public's access to alternative transportation modes through the design and construction of physical improvements.

 - a.
-The development project and the physical improvement must be identified in an approved area-specific plan, redevelopment plan, general plan, bicycle plan, pedestrian plan, traffic-calming plan, or other similar plan. - b.
-The project must implement one or more transportation control measures (TCMs) in the most recently adopted Air District plan for State and national ambient air quality standards.
-Pedestrian projects are eligible to receive TFCA funds. - c.
+The project must be identified in an approved area-specific plan, redevelopment plan, general plan, bicycle plan, pedestrian plan, traffic-calming plan, or other similar plan. - b.
+The project must implement one or more transportation control measures (TCMs) in the most recently adopted Air District plan for State and national ambient air quality standards. - c.
 The project must have a completed and approved environmental plan.
-If a project is exempt from preparing an environmental plan as determined by the public agency or lead agency, then that project has met this requirement. - 34.
+If a project is exempt from preparing an environmental plan as determined by the public agency or lead agency, then that project has met this requirement.
+Examples of projects that are eligible under this policy include but are not limited to installation of new ferry terminal stations or berths, and construction for improving pedestrian access (e.g., sidewalks, overpasses). - 34.
 Telecommuting: Implementation of demonstration projects in telecommuting.
 No funds expended under this policy shall be used for the purchase of personal computing equipment for an individual's home use.